NBA 2K League

-History and format
+History

-The inaugural season lasted for 17 weeks, beginning with the tip-off tournament from May 1–5, with the first weekly matchups taking place on May 11–12.
-There was an additional two tournaments during the season before the playoffs began on August 17, concluding with the NBA 2K League Finals on August 25.
+The inaugural 2018 season lasted for 17 weeks, beginning with the tip-off tournament from May 1–5, with the first weekly matchups taking place on May 11–12.
+There were an additional two tournaments during the season before the playoffs began on August 17, concluding with the NBA 2K League Finals on August 25.
 All games were live-streamed on Twitch and available to view on demand after the live broadcasts.

 The league used Pro-Am mode for the games, which consisted of 5-on-5 matches where players used archetypes with preset skills instead of their own MyPlayer or NBA players to keep the ratings similar to everyone.

 A special build of the newest NBA 2K game is used for the league, with equipment provided by Alienware and Intel.
 HyperX is the league's headset sponsor, while Scuf Gaming provides controllers for all matches.
 To go along with the league sponsors, each team also has various sponsors and displays the logos of the sponsors on their in-game uniforms.
 All games are played at the NBA 2K League Studio in New York.

 In September 2020, the league designed a new draft system for the 2021 season.

 In August 2021, the league announced that in-person events would return to play during the 2021 playoffs, which was held August 26–28, 2021.
 Also in August, the league announced its first all-star game that was played on September 25.

-For the fifth season, the league removed the traditional league play in favor of extra tournaments that would help eventually determine the champion.
-Each team will still play roughly the same amount of games as they would have, but now each game has more stakes than before.
-The season will consist of six tournaments throughout the season followed by the playoffs in Indianapolis, Indiana.
-Only one of the tournaments, the Banner Chain, as well as the playoffs, will feature exclusively league teams.
-The other tournaments can feature non league teams, including amateur players.
-The season will include 3v3 tournaments to allow amateurs a chance to play against the pros.